by Ekaterina Chertkovskaya

 Abolish work or liberate it?

 In response to the problems with work, anti-work theses have become popular, arguing, for example, for the abolition of work.
 Some believe that technology will help to liberate us from work, if only it could be reclaimed from the hands of capital and used in public interest.
-However, reliance on massive technological interventions requires a lot of energy and materials, and will likely create a lot of waste, too, and will thus bring further environmental devastation.
+However, reliance on massive technological interventions requires a lot of energy and materials, and will likely create a lot of waste, too—thus bringing further environmental devastation.
 It is also likely to come with hierarchical systems of control and, ultimately, its own forms of injustice.
 For example, as Barbara Muraca and Frederike Neuber argue, complex technologies like BECCS (bio-energy with carbon capture and storage) will not be possible to manage in a decentralised way, while any side effects of these technologies – such as leakage of CO2 – will directly affect local communities.
 Furthermore, a lot of work, often hard, time-consuming, or unpleasant, is required for the daily life of societies – such as childrearing, caring for the sick, cleaning, and provision of services.
 Thus, work – done by humans – is here to stay.
 However, it needs to be transformed.

 The problem with work is not confined to ‘work’ only, but is structural.
 Capitalist economies are oriented towards continuous capital accumulation, economic growth, and profit by all means.
 So transformation of work should be part of a general reorganisation of societies and economies away from capitalism and towards socio-ecological transformation.
 This reorganisation would decentre work from the social pedestal it enjoys today and put life at the centre instead.
 As part of this transformation, we need to collectively rethink which work is essential for societies and contributes to well-being and environmental regeneration, and how much of it is needed.